|Publisher: The Critical Thinking Co.

 The original Levels B1 and B2 are for students in grade seven through twelve.
 There are three activities per lesson: learning word parts by either dividing or assembling words from roots, prefixes, and suffixes; matching words to their definitions by recognizing the meaning of the word elements; and using words in context.
 All three parts of each lesson are on a single page.

-While the original books and software each contain a dictionary of words derived from Latin or Latin/Greek roots, the new versions have glossaries with definitions of word parts.
-One important feature is missing from the lessons—identification of which language is the source for each word part or word.
+While Level 1 teaches words based entirely upon Latin, all other levels teach word parts and words from both Latin and Greek and, occasionally, from Old English.
+All of the books and software have glossaries with definitions of word parts.
+However, one important feature is missing from the glossaries and the lessons—identification of which language is the source for each word part or word.
 While this information isn't needed to complete the lessons, I think it would be helpful in the long run.

 The original Word Roots software programs are installed on your computer and track students work.
 Parents or students can print out scores for record keeping.
 Students win points that help them “rebuild” an ancient town at an archaeological dig.
 For all activities students click and move words or word parts with a mouse, so completing the exercises feels very much like a game.
 The look and feel are definitely more appealing than the workbooks.

 Two grading options are available within the software.
 The “non-auto-grading mode” requires students to check their answers to score points.
 They can check each answer once for free then it costs points for each answer checked again.
 Hints are available but they lose points each time they use one.
 “Auto-grading mode” checks answers automatically with no second tries available.
 Incorrect answers deduct points from the score and use of hints also deducts points.
 Students cannot go back once they have completed a section.